 • How do I attach it to rocks or driftwood?

-Use plant-safe thread, rubber bands, or cyanoacrylate gel glue to attach the rhizome gently.
-It will eventually anchor itself naturally.
+🧵 Use plant-safe thread, elastic bands, or cyanoacrylate gel glue (aquarium-safe only).
+Never bury the rhizome in the substrate.

 Did you know?